Would you like to make this site your homepage? It's fast and easy...

 Several private groups share that goal and collect instruments in "playing condition."
 One is Northern Virginia Youth Symphony Association, based in Fairfax (703-642-8051 ext.
 23).

-Good Shepherd Music Center (202-483-2856) volunteers use donated instruments to teach children after school.
+In DC, Good Shepherd Music Center (202-483-2856) volunteers use donated instruments to teach children after school.

-School of Music gives group and individual lessons to children and adults in Arlington, Kensington, and Northwest and Southeast DC.
+And Levine School of Music gives group and individual lessons to children and adults in Arlington, Kensington, and Northwest and Southeast DC.

 Call 202-686-9772 ext.
 175.